Sumi Deguchi: Marriage with Onisaburo Deguchi

-While Sumi was working in Kisaichi, Nao continued the scrap buying and, when asked, prayed to the God to heal the sick.
+While Sumi was working in Kisaichi, Nao continued scrap buying and, when asked, prayed to God to heal the sick.
 By this, the number of people who believed in her gradually increased around Ayabe.
 In November 1894, with the support of the missionaries of Konkōkyō, the first propagation office for Nao was established.
 In April 1897, Nao had an office enshrining solely Ushitora no Konjin.

-Sumi was told by Nao to be an apprentice of the divine works but she had nothing special to do.
-In July 1899, Onisaburo Deguchi (At that time, he named his birth name, Kisaburō Ueda.) visited Nao for the second time.
-Meeting him for the first time, Sumi had a strange impression with his unusual appearance, especially Ohaguro (blackened teeth).
+Sumi was told by Nao to be an apprentice of the divine works, but that she had nothing special to do.
+In July 1899, Onisaburo Deguchi (At that time, he used his birth name, Kisaburō Ueda) visited Nao for the second time.
+Meeting him for the first time, Sumi had a strange impression of his unusual appearance, especially Ohaguro (blackened teeth).

 The automatic writings by Nao's hand declared that Sumi and Onisaburo would be Nao's successors.
-Nao, who was Illiterate, started delivering the divine messages through the automatic writing in 1893.
+Nao, who was illiterate, started delivering the divine messages through automatic writing in 1893.
 Prior to that, as she had shouted the messages against her will, she was regarded as insane and was once confined in zashikirō inside her own small house.
-She and the Oomoto followers called these automatic-written messages as Ofudesaki.
+She and the Oomoto followers called these automatic-written messages Ofudesaki.

 Sumi was told by Nao that she would marry Onisaburo and that they would perform the divine works together.
-Neither liking nor disliking him, Sumi just had felt that Onisaburo was a gentle and warm person.
-On January 1, 1900, sixteen-year-old Sumi and twenty-eight-year-old Onisaburo were married.
+Neither liking nor disliking him, Sumi just felt that Onisaburo was a gentle and warm person.
+On January 1, 1900, the sixteen-year-old Sumi and twenty-eight-year-old Onisaburo were married.

 In 1900 and 1901, Ofudesaki demanded the divine missions in Oshima (another name, Kanmurijima) and Meshima (another name, Kutsujima), in Mount Kurama, in Moto-Ise, and in Izumo-taisha.
 Together with Onisaburo, Nao and some selected followers, Sumi fulfilled all the missions.

 On March 7, 1902, nineteen-year-old Sumi gave birth to her first daughter Naohi, who later succeeded Sumi and became the Third Spiritual Leader of Oomoto.
 And by the age of thirty-five, she gave birth to two sons, who died prematurely, and five more daughters.